-Sculptra was the first FDA approved to restore volume in the face, for lipoatrophy, and help erase fine lines and deeper wrinkles.
-Now, Sculptra injections have been increasing in popularity as as a non-surgical alternative to a have a Brazilian butt lift (BBL) and to replace lost volume in the hip dips.
-With no downtime involved with this procedure, Sculptra injections are surging in popularity in the United States and abroad.
+Sculptra was the first FDA-approved dermal filler to restore volume in the face for lipoatrophy and help erase fine lines and deeper wrinkles.
+Now, Sculptra injections have been increasing in popularity as a non-surgical alternative to having a Brazilian butt lift (BBL) and to replace lost volume in the hip dips.
+With no downtime in this cosmetic procedure, Sculptra injections are popular in the United States and abroad.
 Hip dip contouring is considered one of the most successful applications of Sculptra injections being performed on the body, along with buttock augmentation.
-In the past, only plastic surgery with fat transfer or hips implants were available to achieve this type of body contouring.
-With the advent of Sculptra, this dermal filler has achieved this same results without the need for a surgical procedure.
-Dr. Michele Green, in her boutique private NYC office, specializes in non-invasive body contouring and is an expert in Sculptra injections in New York.
+In the past, only plastic surgery with fat transfer or hip implants was available to achieve this type of body contouring.
+With the advent of Sculptra, this dermal filler has achieved the same results without the need for a surgical procedure.

 How does Sculptra work to increase volume?

-Sculptra aesthetic is a unique dermal filler which works by stimulating the body’s ability to increase collagen production.
-Sculptra is a water based injectable which uses a special acid, called Poly-L-Lactic Acid (PLLA), which acts as a bio-activator, stimulating collagen production, and gradually restoring volume to the treated area.
+Sculptra Aesthetic is a unique dermal filler that stimulates the body’s ability to increase collagen production.
+Sculptra is a water-based injectable that uses a unique acid called Poly-L-Lactic Acid (PLLA), which acts as a bio-activator, stimulating collagen production and gradually restoring volume to the treated area.
 A series of treatments are needed, scheduled 4 to 6 weeks apart, to stimulate new collagen formation, restore and produce new tissue, and volumize the treated area.
 The results are not immediate, and full correction can take anywhere from 4 to 6 months in duration.

-Sculptra’s primary purpose was to restore lost facial volume, and treat fine lines and deep wrinkles by simulating elastin and collagen production.
-Some of the most common areas which Sculptra injections are used are to restore volume in the nasolabial folds (smile lines), marionette lines, temple, contouring the cheeks, chin, and jawline.
-Sculptra is also extensively for the body, for the arms, tops of knees, decolettage, buttock, and cellulite treatment.
-Sculptra is also effective at treating stretch marks buy building new collagen, and tightening and toning the skin.
+Sculptra’s primary purpose was to restore lost facial volume and treat fine lines and deep wrinkles by stimulating elastin and collagen production.
+Some of the most common areas in which Sculptra injections are used are to restore volume in the nasolabial folds (smile lines), marionette lines, and temple and to contour the cheeks, chin, and jawline.
+Sculptra is also used extensively for the body, for the arms, tops of knees, decolletage, buttocks, and cellulite treatment.
+Sculptra is also effective at treating stretch marks by building new collagen and tightening and toning the skin.

-The benefit of Sculptra injections are that the full results lasts more than 2 years, making it the longest lasting non-surgical buttock and hip dip augmentation procedure currently available.
-Sculptra provides long-term facial and body rejuvenation and is perfect for patients who prefer gradual results, and want long lasting result without surgery or downtime.
+The benefit of Sculptra injections is that the full results last more than 2 years, making it the longest-lasting non-surgical buttock and hip dip augmentation procedure currently available.
+Sculptra provides long-term facial and body rejuvenation and is perfect for patients who prefer gradual results and want long-lasting results without surgery or downtime.

-Sculptra aesthetic is a dermal filler whose biostimulatory effect stimulates new collagen production.
-Hyaluronic acid fillers, like Juvederm, Restylane, and Belotero, add volume directly into the treated area, to fill in lines and wrinkles.
-Botox is a neuromodulator, whose mechanism of action relies on immobilizing muscles of facial expression, such as around the eyes (Crow’s feet), glabella (the 11’s) and forehead wrinkles.
+Sculptra Aesthetic is a dermal filler whose bio-stimulatory effect evokes new collagen production.
+Hyaluronic acid fillers, like Juvederm, Restylane, and Belotero, add volume directly into the treated area to fill in lines and wrinkles.
+Botox is a neuromodulator whose mechanism of action relies on immobilizing muscles of facial expression, such as around the eyes (Crow’s feet), glabella (the 11’s), and forehead wrinkles.
 Many patients have a combination of Botox and dermal fillers with Sculptra injections since they serve different functions and complement the overall cosmetic results.

 Hip dips are more prominent in thinner patients, who have less body fat, causing a more pronounced dip between the hip bone and thigh bone.
-Due to the decreased volume in this area, and less fat, this depression becomes more obvious.
-In addition, the shape of your pelvis can also define if your hip dips are more prominent, due to your own innate bone structure and anatomy.
+Due to the decreased volume in this area and less fat, this depression becomes more apparent.
+In addition, the shape of your pelvis can also define if your hip dips are more prominent due to your innate bone structure and anatomy.

 A series of Sculptra treatments will restore the volume in the hip dip.
-Typically three treatment sessions are necessary to have cosmetic correction of the area.
-Many patients choose to have the complete Sculptra BBL performed which consists of the hip dips, cellulite, and booty plump.
+Typically three to four treatment sessions are necessary for cosmetic correction of the area.
+Many patients choose to have the complete Sculptra BBL performed, which consists of the hip dips, cellulite, and booty plump.

 How many vials of Sculptra for hip dips?

-Typically a total of 20 to 30 vials of Sculptra are needed to achieve full correction of hip dips, and achieve the desired hourglass figure.
-If a full Sculptra BBL is desired, with a booty lift, then a larger number of vials of Sculptra will be necessary.
-The exact number of vials depends on the architecture and anatomy of each individual patient and how large a correction is needed and the exact size of buttock augmentation which is desired.
+Typically a total of 20 to 30 vials of Sculptra are needed to achieve full correction of hip dips and achieve the desired hourglass figure.
+If an entire Sculptra BBL is desired, with a booty lift, then an increased number of vials of Sculptra will be necessary.
+The exact number of vials depends on the architecture and anatomy of each patient, how large a correction is needed, and the desired size of buttock augmentation.

 The average price for a vial of Sculptra is $1,000 in the United States.
-In order to have full correction of the hip dips it will take approximately 6 to 10 vials per session with an average of three sessions to have compete cosmetic correction of the hip dip.
-The cost of Sculptra can vary, with nurses and spas generally costing less for Sculptra injections than experienced board certified dermatologists or plastic surgeons.
+It will take approximately 8 to 10 vials per session to fully correct the hip dips, with an average of three sessions to complete cosmetic correction of the hip dip.
+The cost of Sculptra can vary, with nurses and spas generally costing less for Sculptra injections than experienced board-certified dermatologists or plastic surgeons.

 What is a Sculptra Butt Lift?

 Many patients want a tighter, firmer buttock with more curves, and a Sculptra Butt Lift is the ideal way to achieve this goal.
-Unlike fat transplants which require surgery, and cannot be performed in patients with low body weight, Sculptra is non-surgical, requires no incisions, harvesting, transplantation, or recovery time.
-Sculptra BBL is the ideal procedure since you can control exactly the shape and size of the buttock augmentation you want.
+Unlike fat transplants, which require surgery and cannot be performed in patients with low body weight, Sculptra is non-surgical and requires no incisions, harvesting, transplantation, or recovery time.
+Sculptra BBL is the ideal procedure since you can control precisely the shape and size of the buttock augmentation you want.

 Who is a good candidate for Sculptra hip dips?

-A good candidate for Sculptra hip dips is a healthy patient, who wants to have a more shapely, curvy, hourglass figure, without surgery.
+A good candidate for Sculptra hip dips is a healthy patient who wants to have a more shapely, curvy, hourglass figure, without surgery.
 Many patients who choose to have hip dips treated, also choose to have a Sculptra butt lift to have a larger, more shapely, buttock.
-Sculptra is a non-surgical, painless, in office procedure, with no recovery time.
-Since patients can resume their daily actives the same day as treatment, this straightforward procedure appeals to many patients.
+Sculptra is a non-surgical, painless, in-office procedure, with no recovery time.
+Since patients can resume their daily activities the same day as treatment, this straightforward procedure appeals to many patients.